 sqlmessenger_intf_h |

-Tips: In Oracle database, SQLMessenger will also create a sequence named "seq_sqlmessenger_intf_id" on the data source.
-Additionally, an INSERT trigger will be created on the SQLMESSENGER_INTF table to generate a new record's REC_ID upon record insertion.
+Tips: In Oracle databases, SQLMessenger also creates a sequence named seq_sqlmessenger_intf_id in the data source.
+In addition, a BEFORE INSERT trigger is created on the SQLMESSENGER_INTF table to automatically generate REC_ID values for new records.

 The structure of SQLMESSENGER_INTF: